Diversity and inclusion at Melbourne School of Engineering

 Key areas of focus

-- Increasing the percentage of female academic and professional staff, with a focus on: staff retention; promotion and recruitment
+- Increasing the percentage of female academic and professional staff, with a focus on retention and promotion

-- Creating an inclusive organisational culture to support LGBTQIA+ staff and students
+- Creating an inclusive organisational culture to support LGBTQIA+ students and staff

 Supporting Women in Academia